NotSpecial/fairguidegenerator/README.md

 # Contractor

+## Installation

+For compilation of the tex files, [amivtex](https://github.com/NotSpecial/amivtex) needs to be installed.

+# OLD STUFF

 Simple tool to create amiv kontakt contracts from CRM

 This app uses the [suds fork by jurko](https://bitbucket.org/jurko/suds) to